 It can make a big difference in your future – and, since Thanksgiving is National Family History Day, it’s the perfect season to do it.

 The American Medical Association says gathering a complete and accurate family medical history is becoming more important as genetic medicine finds more links between genes and diseases.
 In fact, more than 4,000 diseases are thought to stem from mutated genes inherited from at least one parent.

 Disorders like heart disease and many cancers are thought to arise from a combo of genes and environmental factors.
-Other conditions or diseases that run in families include diabetes, heart disease, asthma, cancer, osteoporosis – and even rare diseases like hemophilia, cystic fibrosis and sickle cell anemia.
+Other conditions or diseases that run in families include diabetes, asthma, cancer, osteoporosis – and even rare diseases like hemophilia, cystic fibrosis and sickle cell anemia.
 High blood pressure is common, too.

 What is it?

 A family health history contains info about you and your close relatives.
 Family members share genes, environments, lifestyles, behavior choices and cultures.
 You’re taking a “picture” of all these characteristics, which provides important clues about risk factors for many chronic conditions.